LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > - L956: 30,000 hours of compute time is 1,250 days.
 I assume that the
 >   CPU has many cores.
 Could you put that number?

-Sure.
 Each CPU has 28 doubly-threaded cores.
 We will add it to the line.

 > - L991: Figure 6: It took me some time to understand the figure.
 I
 >   wonder if there is a better way to represent the same data?